linux-fertxo/docker/crowdsec/README.md

 Only one:

-* `DOCKERDIR` as always, the root folder of all our Docker services.
+* `DOCKERDIR`: the root folder of our Docker services, as always.

 ### *Before starting*